santule/pLMEvo/README.md

 # Do protein language model learn phylogenetic relationships?

 ## Description
-The conventional approach for examining homologous protein sequences utilises evolutionary models and phylogenetic trees, but an alternative that relies on artificial intelligence and data-driven techniques is emerging with unexpected ability to uncover evolutionary relationships from protein sequences.
-This research endeavors to connect these methodologies by assessing the capacity of protein-based language models (pLMs) to discern phylogenetic relationships without being explicitly trained to do so.
-Specifically, we evaluate ESM2, ProtTrans, and
-MSA-Transformer relative to conventional phylogenetic methods, while also evaluating the impact of sequence insertions and deletions (indels).
+Deep machine learning demonstrates a capacity to uncover evolutionary relationships directly from protein sequences, in effect internalising notions inherent to classical phylogenetic tree inference.
+We connect these two paradigms by assessing the capacity of protein-based language models (pLMs) to discern phylogenetic relationships without being explicitly trained to do so.
+We evaluate ESM2, ProtTrans and MSA-Transformer relative to classical phylogenetic methods, while also considering sequence insertions and deletions (indels) across 114 Pfam datasets.

 ## Getting Started